TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/adding-devices-in-bulk/device-json.md

 <!--more-->

-This method is useful when batches of end devices are managed as JSON files or to import end devices from {{% ttnv2 %}}, ChirpStack and other LoRaWAN® networks using a JSON file describing those devices.
+This method is useful when batches of end devices are managed as JSON files or to add end devices in bulk from {{% ttnv2 %}}, ChirpStack and other LoRaWAN® networks using a JSON file describing those devices.

 Using JSON file with device descriptions, you can migrate end devices with or without their existing sessions.